-They have been known to cause businesses over billions of dollars annually; they are known to have led to the loss of vital files of individuals, encrypted some and even ferried others.
-The cost of cleaning up after them which always involves the painstaking and tedious process of analyzing, repairing and eventually cleaning up computer systems infected and infested by malware is extremely enormous.
+They have been known to cause businesses billions of dollars annually; they are known to have led to the loss of vital files of individuals, encrypted some, and even ferried others.
+The cost of cleaning up after them which always involves the painstaking and tedious process of analyzing, repairing, and eventually cleaning up computer systems infected and infested by malware is extremely enormous.
 This extremely malicious and pernicious software is commonly known as computer viruses.

-A computer virus is a software that has been programmed to cause damage to a computer system or a computer program by replicating itself, inserting its own code to the programs and modifying other computer programs.
-Viruses are produced and programmed by individuals known as virus writers and these writers explore areas which they know to be vulnerable in a computer system, the viruses sometimes are allowed into the system unknowingly by the user because they are always disguised in different formats, sometimes as applications, advertorials or kinds of files.
+A computer virus is software that has been programmed to cause damage to a computer system or a computer program by replicating itself, inserting its own code into the programs, and modifying other computer programs.
+Viruses are produced and programmed by individuals known as virus writers and these writers explore areas that they know to be vulnerable in a computer system, the viruses sometimes are allowed into the system unknowingly by the user because they are always disguised in different formats, sometimes as applications, advertorials or kinds of files.

-This article contains in succinct details all you need to know about malware on your Mac and how to discover them and remove malware on your Mac.
+This article contains in succinct detail all you need to know about malware on your Mac and how to discover and remove malware on your Mac.

 How Do You Know If Your Mac Was Infected With a Virus?

 Just like a human body attacked by an antibody or an external agent will show signs and symptoms of illegal occupation, your Mac computer will also show several signs and symptoms of viral invasion and occupation.
 We have highlighted a number of signs, symptoms, and possible effects to look out for; some are obvious while the others can be discovered by keen observation, here they are, and you will know that a Mac is infected with a virus.

 1. When the speed is reduced and it starts running extremely slow

 If you suddenly find out that your Mac starts slowly and takes a long time to shut down, then it certainly is infected by a virus.

 2. When the applications are installed or preprogrammed on the Mac lag: take longer than normal to load, open or close